mcinglis/c-style/readme.md

 If a function is given a pointer it will dereference, assert that it's not null.
 If it's given an array index, assert that it's within bounds.
 Assert for any consistency that you need between arguments.

 That said, never depend on assertions for correctness.
-Your program should still work correctly when assertions are disabled.
+Your program should still work correctly when the assertion lines are removed.

 Don't mistake assertions for error-reporting.
 Assert things that you won't bother to check otherwise.
 If user input (not code) can invalidate an assertion, that's a bug.
 You should be filtering it before-hand, and reporting the errors in a readable fashion for your users.

 Don't assert struct invariants in functions, because they're the caller's responsibility.

-Don't repeat assertions.
-If `foo` first calls `bar`, and `bar` first calls `baz`, and all three functions need the `widget` argument to be non-null, then just assert that `widget` isn't null in `baz`, and treat that assertion as transitive to `bar`, and thus to `foo`.
-My rule is, as titled, "only assert where it will fail otherwise".
-This means if another assert already has your back, don't sweat it.